-The observation that public subsidies may play a key role in agricultural index insurance markets raises the question of how best to design those subsidies.
+The observation that public subsidies may play a key role in agricultural index insurance markets raises the question of how best to design these subsidies.
 The typical response has been to offer an across the board subsidy.
-If the market premium for an index contract is \$50 per-hectare for a given contractual structure, then the subsidy reduces the price to the farmer by some percentage (say 20%) so that the net price to the consumer falls to \$40, with the government remitting \$10 for every hectare of insurance sold.5 This price decrease is expected to increase demand and the size of the insurance market.
+If the market premium for an index contract is \$50 per-hectare for a given contractual structure, then the subsidy reduces the price to the farmer by some percentage (say 20%) so that the net price to the consumer falls to \$40, with the government remitting \$10 for every hectare of insurance sold.6 This lower price is expected to increase demand and the size of the insurance market.
 This approach to subsidy of course still depends on individual insurance demand, and its effectiveness at building market size depends on the private elasticity of demand given farmers' trust in the contract.
-As mentioned above, given the fixed costs of design and information systems, market size is important to achieve.
+As mentioned above, given the fixed costs of design and information systems, market size is important to achieve to reduce the loading component of price.